ChienKangLu/Gradient-Descent/README.md

-# Gradient-Descen
+# Gradient-Descent
-This is a project for Gradient-Descent
+Gradient-Descent is an algorithm used to find the the minimum of a function.